jecs-imperial/concur/README.md

     npm install

+You will need to do this if you want to look at the example.

+## Example

+This encompasses a basic implementation of the algorithm.
+If you have cloned the repository, it can be run with the following command:

+   node ./bin/example.js

+Once the server is running, launch a browser and the client will be available at `http://localhost:8888`.

+## Usage

+    const concur = require('concur-algorithm'),    ///
+          { generateOperations, transformContent } = concur;

+Not all the functionality required to implement the algorithm is exported by the package.
+If you want to implement the algorithm the only place to start is the example.

 ## Compiling from source

 Automation is done with [npm scripts](https://docs.npmjs.com/misc/scripts), have a look at the `package.json` file.
 The pertinent commands are: